andrew-anter/TaskMaster/README.md

     * Tasks include: title, description, status (To Do, In Progress, On Hold, Completed), priority (Low, Medium, High, None), due date & time, and scheduled date.
     * Timestamps for task creation and last modification.
 * **User Interface:**
-    * Clean, modern UI styled with Tailwind CSS (currently via CDN).
+    * Clean, modern UI styled with Tailwind CSS .
     * Dynamic task list updates and form submissions powered by HTMX.
     * Dedicated page for adding new tasks.
     * Homepage/Tasks page displaying "Today" and "Upcoming" tasks.